 JavaScript variables are used to store and manage data in a program.
 They act as containers that hold values, which can be changed or reused throughout the script.

-In JavaScript, variables are declared using var
+In JavaScript, variables are declared using var, let, or const.

-(Old Way, Avoid if Possible)Example:
+var (Old Way, Avoid if Possible)Example:

 var name = "John";